microsoft/alguidelines/content/BCPatterns/facade-pattern/index.md

 ## Context:

-Whenever you have to write an isolated piece of business logic, this pattern should be applicable.
+Whenever you want to write an isolated piece of business logic, from now on referred to as subsystem, this pattern should be applicable.

 ## Problem:

-In AL, the facade pattern addresses two main problems:
+The facade pattern addresses two main problems:
 - Over time as systems grow, they tend to become complex and harder to comprehend.
-By adding a facade on top of the subsystem, that complexity is hidden and a clear API is defined.
+By adding a facade on top of the subsystem, that complexity is hidden, and a clear API is defined.
 - Any object or method which is publicly accessible, may not receive breaking changes in future releases without announced deprecation.
 This complicates maintainability of the system.
 By adding a facade, you ensure that the subsystem is inaccessible to the outside systems, enabling you to change the implementation details of the subsystem at will.

 ## Description